usdot-jpo-ode/wzdx/README.md

 ### WZDx v4.0 (December 2021)
 WZDx version 4.0 implements clean up and small additions in functionality to the WZDx feed and adds definitions for two new feeds, the [SwzDeviceFeed](/spec-content/objects/SwzDeviceFeed.md) and [RoadRestrictionFeed](/spec-content/objects/RoadRestrictionFeed.md).
 Until version 4.0, the WZDx specification defined only one feed, the [WZDxFeed](/spec-content/objects/WZDxFeed.md).

+*For detailed release information, see [RELEASES.md](/RELEASES.md)*

 ## Features
-- Add the following values to the [VehicleImpact](/spec-content/enumerated-types/VehicleImpact.md) enumerated type:
+- Add values to the [VehicleImpact](/spec-content/enumerated-types/VehicleImpact.md) enumerated type.
-    - `some-lanes-closed-merge-left`
-    - `some-lanes-closed-merge-right`
-    - `all-lanes-open-shift-left`
-    - `all-lanes-open-shift-right`
-    - `some-lanes-closed-split`
-    - `flagging`
-    - `temporary-traffic-signal`
-- Allow restrictions with a value and unit to be provided at the road event level; specifically:
+- Allow restrictions with a value and unit to be provided at the road event level.
-    - Rename the LaneRestrictionUnit enumerated type to [UnitOfMeasurement](/spec-content/enumerated-types/UnitOfMeasurement.md).
-    - Rename the RoadRestriction enumerated type to [RestrictionType](/spec-content/enumerated-types/RestrictionType.md).
-    - Rename the LaneRestriction object to [Restriction](/spec-content/objects/Restriction.md) and remove the `lane_restriction_` prefix from its properties.
-    - Rename the [Restriction](/spec-content/objects/Restriction.md) object `units` property to `unit`.
-- Add values `parking` and `median` to the [LaneType](/spec-content/enumerated-types/LaneType.md) enumerated type.
+- Add values to the [LaneType](/spec-content/enumerated-types/LaneType.md) enumerated type.
-- Define a new data feed, the [RoadRestrictionFeed](/spec-content/objects/RoadRestrictionFeed.md) and [RestrictionRoadEvent](/spec-content/objects/RestrictionRoadEvent.md) to enable providing a feed of restrictions on roadways, such as bridge clearances.
+- Define a new data feed, the [RoadRestrictionFeed](/spec-content/objects/RoadRestrictionFeed.md), to enable providing a feed of restrictions on roadways, such as bridge clearances.
 - Define a new data feed, the [SwzDeviceFeed](/spec-content/objects/SwzDeviceFeed.md), to enable equipment vendors and manufacturers to provide high-level information about deployed field devices in work zones.
-A `SwzDeviceFeed` contains a new feature type, the [FieldDeviceFeature](/spec-content/objects/FieldDeviceFeature.md), which contains information about a specific type of field device.
-The following field devices are defined in WZDx v4.0:
-    - `ArrowBoard`: An electronic, connected arrow board which can display an arrow pattern to direct traffic.
-    - `Camera`: A camera device deployed in the field, capable of capturing still images.
-    - `DynamicMessageSign`: An electronic traffic sign deployed on the roadway, used to provide information to travelers.
-    - `FlashingBeacon`: A flashing beacon light of any form (e.g. trailer-mounted, vehicle), used to indicate something or capture driver attention.
-    - `HybridSign`: A hybrid sign that contains static text (e.g. on an aluminum sign) along with a single electronic message display, used to provide information to travelers.
-    - `LocationMarker`: Describes any GPS-enabled ITS device that is placed at a point on a roadway to dynamically know the location of something (often the beginning or end of a work zone).
-    - `TrafficSensor`: A traffic sensor deployed on a roadway which captures traffic metrics (e.g. speed, volume, occupancy) over a collection interval.
 - Rename the `workers_present` property on the [WorkZoneRoadEvent](/spec-content/objects/WorkZoneRoadEvent.md) object to  `worker_presence`; change the type from "boolean" to a new [WorkerPresence](/spec-content/objects/WorkerPresence.md) object which enables providing more nuanced information about worker presence in work zones.

 ## Refactoring